 Apostle Islands National Lakeshore, Wisconsin

-The twenty-one islands that make up Apostle Islands National Lakeshore offer a unique opportunity to observe the night sky.
-Perched where water meets sky, the stars and planets take your breath away.
-And if you’re really lucky you’ll see the Northern Lights.
+The twenty-one islands that make up Apostle Islands National Lakeshore offer unique opportunities to observe the night sky.
+Standing where water meets sky, the stars and planets take your breath away.
+And if you’re really lucky you could even see the Northern Lights!

 Pet friendly camping is available on 19 of the 21 islands, and at one campsite on the mainland.
 Pets cannot go on the Apostle Island Cruises run by the National Park Service.
 But pet friendly transportation to the islands is available on private charters, taxis, and ferries.